danielabar/meblog/src/markdown/roll-your-own-search-service-for-gatsby-part5.md

 * [Part 1: Search Introduction](../roll-your-own-search-service-for-gatsby-part1) covers the existing options for adding search to a Gatsby site, and why I decided not to use any of them, and instead build a custom search service.
 * [Part 2: Search Index](../roll-your-own-search-service-for-gatsby-part2) covers the design and population of the `documents` table that contains all the content to be searched.
-* [Part 3: Search Engine](../roll-your-own-search-service-for-gatsby-part3) provides an introduction to Postgres Full Text Search, showing some examples of using it to write queries to search against a documents table.
+* [Part 3: Search Engine](../roll-your-own-search-service-for-gatsby-part3) provides an introduction to PostgreSQL Full Text Search, showing some examples of using it to write queries to search against a documents table.
 * [Part 4: Search API](../roll-your-own-search-service-for-gatsby-part4) explains how to expose an HTTP based search API using Rails and PostgreSQL, and how to deploy it.

 ## API Refresher

-A quick reminder of where [Part 4: Search API](../roll-your-own-search-service-for-gatsby-part4) left off, the search API can be executed with a `GET` to the `/search` endpoint and any given `q` parameter to specify the search term.
+A quick reminder of where [Part 4: Search API](../roll-your-own-search-service-for-gatsby-part4) left off, the search API (hosted on a Rails server) can be executed with a `GET` to the `/search` endpoint and any given `q` parameter to specify the search term.
 For example:

 ```http
 GET {{host}}/search?q=tdd